-The summation condition can be rewritten in this case in the form: $0\le p+2q\le r,$ where $q$ is a total number of integrations with respect to time while $p$ is a total number of integrations with respect to the Wiener processes in the selected iterated stochastic integral from the Taylor--Ito expansion (\ref{5.6.1rrr}) \cite{KlPl2}.
-At that the multiplicity of the mentioned stochastic integral equals to $p+q$ and it not more than $r.$ Let us rewrite the above condition ($0\le p+2q\le r$) in the form: $0\le q\le (r-p)/2$ $\Leftrightarrow$ $0\le q\le [(r-p)/2]$, where $[x]$ means an integer part of a real number $x$.
-Then, perform the consideration of all possible combinations with respect to $p=1,\ldots,r$ and using the combinatorial reasoning we come to the formula
+The summation condition can be written in this case in the form: $0\le p+2q\le r,$ where $q$ is a total number of integrations with respect to time while $p$ is a total number of integrations with respect to the Wiener processes in the selected iterated stochastic integral from the Taylor--Ito expansion (\ref{5.6.1rrr}) \cite{KlPl2}.
+At that, the multiplicity of the mentioned stochastic integral equals to $p+q$ and it is not more than $r.$ Let us write the above condition ($0\le p+2q\le r$) in the form: $0\le q\le (r-p)/2$ $\Leftrightarrow$ $0\le q\le [(r-p)/2]$, where $[x]$ means an integer part of a real number $x$.
+Then, performing the consideration of all possible combinations with respect to $p=1,\ldots,r$ and using the combinatorial reasoning, we obtain the formula

 where $[x]$ means an integer part of a real number $x$.

 In Table 2 we can see the numbers

 for various values $r$.